Turn Off Unnecessary Services

 A specific example of a service that can cause problems and should be turned off is open recursive DNS, a type of server that allows certain requests to be made from outside the normal network.
 Attackers can take advantage of this service to overload a system with unnecessary traffic, which can make it stop working properly.
 This is called an “amplification attack,” a type of cyberattack that aims to disrupt a target's online services.
 The DNS servers at UC Santa Cruz have been used in this kind of attack before.

-To prevent these attacks from happening and protect UC Santa Cruz's servers, systems administrators must disable open recursive DNS servers.
+To prevent these attacks from happening and protect UCSC's servers, systems administrators must disable open recursive DNS servers.
 Any open recursive server identified on the campus network will be considered a security risk subject to immediate disconnection per ITS Procedures for Blocking Network Access.

 The ITS Network Operations Center operates a set of highly reliable, fast, and secure recursive DNS servers, and we recommend all campus users make use of these systems rather than local, departmental versions of the same.
 These servers are:

-If you believe you need to run a non-open, recursive DNS service and cannot use the servers ITS offers, please be sure to follow the advice given on Cybersecurity and Infrastructure Security Agency’s DNS Amplification Attacks page
+If you believe you need to run a non-open, recursive DNS service and cannot use the servers ITS offers, please be sure to follow the advice given on the Cybersecurity and Infrastructure Security Agency’s DNS Amplification Attacks page.

 Recommendations for Mobile Devices and Laptops

-• Disable Bluetooth, wireless & IrDA (infrared) when you're not actively using them.
+- Disable Bluetooth, wireless and IrDA (infrared) when you're not actively using them.